New Looney Tunes: Production

-After The Looney Tunes Show ended production in 2013, concepts for a new show featuring the Looney Tunes led to the decision for a reboot of the characters.
-At the time, the idea of making a reboot of all of the Looney Tunes focused mainly on Bugs Bunny and in March 2014, it was announced that the reboot would be known as Wabbit or Bugs! depending in the region.
+After The Looney Tunes Show ended production in 2013, concepts for a new show featuring the Looney Tunes began to be discussed.
+At the time, the idea of a reboot focused mainly on Bugs Bunny emerged, and in March 2014, it was announced that the reboot would be known as Wabbit or Bugs! depending in the region.
 Sam Register, promoted to president of Warner Bros.
 Animation and Warner Digital Series a month prior, became supervising producer for the series.
 The animation was done by Yearim and Rough Draft Studios from South Korea (the latter only working on the first season) and Snipple Animation from the Philippines.

 The aim of the reboot was for its cartoons to match the tone of the Looney Tunes shorts in their earlier days.
 This led to the characters returning to their slapstick comedy roots, but with producers seeking to avoid their clichés, such as the anvil gag.
 The show's production team placed their emphasis on writing original stories, as well as devising "modern heavy objects to cause pain", according to producer Erik Kuska, with each episode featuring a few shorts in which one or a number of characters became caught up in a situation that they would handle in their own personal way.
 Despite that, some classic objects can occasionally be seen, such as boulders or safes.
 Similarly, some classic expressions can be heard, such as Bugs forgetting to "make that left turn at Albuquerque", or uttering "of course you know, this means war".
 The characters themselves saw some alterations to their appearances, with some also reverting to personality traits they originally had in their earliest appearances.
 For example, Daffy Duck was reverted to his original screwball personality from his early shorts.

 The first season of the show was known as Wabbit and focused on the misadventures of Bugs Bunny, with a supporting cast of Yosemite Sam, Wile E. Coyote and Porky Pig, and cameo appearances by Daffy Duck, Foghorn Leghorn, Elmer Fudd, the Tasmanian Devil and Michigan J. Frog.
 Like his early shorts, Bugs mostly finds himself in a battle of wits with opponents either because they seek to hurt him or have done something to wreck his peaceful life.
 The first season saw the introduction of a few new characters to the Looney Tunes franchise, many of them being new villains Bugs faces.